coda/packs-sdk/docs/guides/basics/data-types.md

 <!-- TODO: Fully document the allowed markup. -->

-### Dates and times
+### Dates and times {: .dates}

 The [`Date`][Date], [`Time`][Time], and [`DateTime`][DateTime] value hints can be applied to either `String` or `Number` values.

 When used with a string value, Coda attempts to parse the value, and is able to parse a wide variety of date and time formats.
 For maximum compatibility however use the [ISO 8601][ISO_8601] format.
 When using a JavaScript `Date` object this can be obtained by calling `toISOString()`.
+If the string doesn't include a timezone identifier or offset then Coda will assume it's already in the timezone of the document.
+See the [Timezones guide][timezones] for more information about how timezones affect return values.

 When used with a number value, the number should contain the number of seconds since the [Unix epoch][unix_epoch] (00:00:00 UTC on 1 January 1970).
-When using a JavaScript `Date` object this can be obtained by calling `getTime()`.
+When using a JavaScript `Date` object this can be obtained by calling `getTime()` and dividing by 1000.

 === "From String"